All About Math Review

 • Cardstock Math Tools (used for multiple lessons)

-• Themed Stickers (these are always cute)
+• Themed Stickers

-• Cost for Instructor’s Guide, Student book, and student: $119.95
+• Cost for Instructor’s Guide and Student Activity Book: $119.95

 • Similarly to AAR (All About Reading) and AAS (All About Spelling) they have a box of info at the beginning of each lesson for the teacher to read over to understand what dis being covered and any concepts.

-• Each starts with review (uses the student’s “Daily Review Tracker” for this section starting in lesson 5; on this tracker you will mark the date that the student begins a concept and the date it is mastered to keep track of )
+• Each starts with review (uses the student’s “Daily Review Tracker” for this section starting in lesson 5; on this tracker you will mark the date that the student begins a concept and the date it is mastered to keep track of)

 • New teaching section includes both hands-on multi-sensory learning and activity sheets